-General Foster Parent Requirements
+General Foster Care Requirements

-- Be over 21 years old (over 18-years-old in some states)
+- Be over 21 years of age (over 18 in some states)

 Other Foster Parent Requirements and Considerations